Home > Frosting > Cranberry Frosting

 • Extra Creamy – This frosting is made with butter and cream cheese.
 Using both makes the frosting super creamy.

-• Easy – Even though we make our own cranberry sauce, it really is as simple as reducing them on the stovetop to make a jam.
+• Easy – Even though we make our cranberry sauce, it is as simple as reducing it on the stovetop to make a jam.
 From there, the frosting whips up in a matter of minutes.

 Bowl of cranberry buttercream set on a table.